Eligibility and Application Process Frequently Asked Questions

-In order to receive services for your disability, you must present documentation (at your expense) from a licensed and/or certified professional to the director of Disability Services.
+In order to receive services for your disability, you must present documentation (at your expense) from a licensed and/or certified professional to the director of Center for Accessibility Resources.
 This documentation is used to develop appropriate and reasonable accommodations and should be within the last three years.

 One thing you will find different in your transition from high school to college is that you are responsible for initiating requests for accommodations.
 It is important that you understand your rights and responsibilities as a student with a documented disability, as well as those of this University.
-Please review these pages and contact the director of Disability Services if you have any questions:
+Please review these pages and contact the director of the Center for Accessibility Resources if you have any questions:

 Disability documentation submitted must:

 - Be recent, relevant and comprehensive, and, where appropriate, contain test scores and interpretation (e.g., learning disability reports, audiograms, etc.).

 - Demonstrate a substantial impact on one or more major life activities.

 - Indicate whether the impact is current and stable or fluctuating (conditions that fluctuate over time may require more recent documentation).

 - Adequately verify the nature and extent of the disability in accordance with current professional standards and techniques.